Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem: Related Work

 \section{Related Work}

 Most existing multi-robot decision-making work consider the case where the optimization objective is well-defined and known.
-Wilde et al. \cite{wilde2021learning} study the environment monitoring problem from a different perspective in recent work.
-They consider the case where the optimization objective is hard to quantitatively specify and may be subjective and proposed an interactive learning framework to learn the objectives.
+Wilde et al. \cite{wilde2021learning} consider the case where the optimization objective is hard to quantitatively specify and may be subjective and proposed an interactive learning framework to learn the objectives.
 Our work shares a similar stance with \cite{wilde2021learning} but differs in two aspects.
 First, we consider the fact that the task objective may change in different contexts, for example in different weather conditions, and aim at learning a context-aware objective.
 Second, our learning framework integrates the downstream decision-making process into the learning process.

 Another line of research related to this work is decision-oriented learning.
 The key idea is to embed the decision-making problem as a differentiable layer in the learning pipelines.
 The main advantage is that it allows end-to-end training and reduces the engineering efforts to design some intermediate learning objectives.
 Such an idea was initially explored for continuous optimization problems \cite{amos2017optnet, agrawal2019differentiable} and has gained popularity in control and robotics \cite{muntwiler2022learning, amos2018differentiable, chen2018approximating, bhardwaj2020differentiable }.
 The idea was later extended to the combinatorial problems \cite{wilder2019melding, ferber2020mipaal, mandi2020smart, poganvcic2019differentiation}.
 Our work is inspired by \cite{wilder2019melding, ferber2020mipaal} and our framework integrates the decision-making process for mobile charging station routing, which is modeled as submodular maximization, into the learning process.